 McCallum Printing operates a printing and duplicating service for the University community.
 Students may access McCallum's services, including duplicating, printing, and binding.
 The McCallum Printing Group office on campus is at B-31 Cameron Library.
-Satellite copy centres are located at B-31 Cameron Library, TB29 Tory and B-105 Education South.
 For information on printing, duplicating, and thesis binding, call (780) 492-9491.